oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-6-build-verse-submitter.md

 - Verification of rollup state, P2P node, and submission of signatures to verification contracts can be used individually.

-- All Hub Layer Validator need to install Verse Verifier.
+- All Hub Layer Validator need to install a Verse Verifier.

 ## Quick Start

 Download the binary from the [releases page](https://github.com/oasysgames/verse-verifier/releases).

-> The Verifier create keccak256 hash of [ethereum signed messages](https://eips.ethereum.org/EIPS/eip-712) with the same private key as the Hub-Layer validator, so it is recommended to run on the same node as the Hub-Layer validator.
+> The Verifier creates a keccak256 hash of [ethereum signed messages](https://eips.ethereum.org/EIPS/eip-712) with the same private key as the Hub-Layer validator, so it is recommended to run on the same node as the Hub-Layer validator.

 Create a data directory.